-Windows: For Windows, there are files in .msi format that can be installed directly.
+Windows: There are files in .msi format that can be installed directly.

-Mac and Linux: For Mac and Linux, the suggested installation is by running the Python “pip” command.
+Mac and Linux: The suggested installation is by running the Python “pip” command.
 To do this, run the following command on your local computer:

-To install the client on a DreamHost Shared, VPS, or Dedicated server will require the use of Python's virtualenv.
+To install the client on a DreamHost Shared, VPS, or Dedicated server requires the use of Python's virtualenv.
 Then use “pip” to install the AWS CLI client locally with the same pip install command above.
 Please see the Python article for specifics on how to accomplish this.